 Make sure your child eats a balanced, healthy diet

 - Aim for five servings of vegetables and fruit each day.
 You can gradually build up to this amount.
-A good goal to try: eat fruit with each meal for a week.
+A good goal to start: eat fruit with each meal for a week.

-- Low-fat dairy: skim or 1% milk (after age 2), cheese with 2 to 6 grams of fat per ounce
+- Low-fat dairy: skim or 1% milk (after age 2).
+Look for lower-fat or part-skim cheese.

-- Lean meats and poultry: 95% lean ground beef or turkey; remove visible fat from meat; remove skin from poultry
+- Lean meats and poultry: 95% lean ground beef or turkey; remove visible fat from meat.

-- Desserts: angel food cake, low-fat ice cream or frozen yogurt, animal crackers, vanilla wafers, gingersnaps, graham crackers
+- Limit desserts to small portions, and serve fruit with dessert.
+As occasional treats, serve low-fat ice cream or frozen yogurt, animal crackers, vanilla wafers, gingersnaps or graham crackers

 - Eat sweet foods in moderation.
 If your child eats a healthy diet, one sweet a day is fine.